Syrah Resources gets $107 mln U.S. loan for Louisiana EV battery plant

 By Ernest Scheyder

-April 18 (Reuters) - The U.S. Department of Energy is lending $107 million to graphite miner Syrah Resources Ltd SYR.AX to build an electric vehicle battery parts facility in Louisiana, the first loan in more than 10 years from the department's Advanced Technology Vehicles Manufacturing (ATVM) funding program.
+April 18 (Reuters) - The U.S. Department of Energy is lending $107 million to graphite miner Syrah Resources SYR.AX to expand an electric vehicle battery parts plant in Louisiana, the first loan in more than 10 years from a special funding program of the department.

+Shares of Syrah, which are traded in Australia, rose more than 14% on Tuesday after the news.

 "The U.S. is serious about onshoring the battery manufacturing and critical materials supply chains," Jigar Shah, head of the Energy Department's Loan Programs Office, told Reuters.
 He estimated the United States only has about 5% of the manufacturing capacity needed to hit Biden's 2030 target.